lauralaura14/medresidency-match/README.md

 On Windows:

-1. Open folder 'Laura O - COSC 610 Project'
+1. Clone the project
-2. Open folder 'COSC610_Project Files'
+2. Open folder 'medresidency-match'
-3. Open folder 'COSC610_Project'
 4. Open folder 'dist'
 5. Double click on Windows Batch File 'COSC610_project' to run the program